strong-code/strongcode-client/README.md

 - css animations on submenu and search
 - notes via db not localstorage
 - keyboard commands
-- save darkmode setting as cookie
+- save darkmode setting as localstorage
-- API status on startpage
+- allow rehosting of image if img url is pasted